Find someone who's been

 Rebecca

-Talk to me about chronic illness or fertility
+Talk to me about chronic pain, Long COVID, and nervous system recovery

 Long COVID · vaccine injury · chronic pain · IVF · surrogacy · post-traumatic growth